‘Ambition’

 Okay, Now What?

-The building blocks of the NDC can now be assembled.
-You decide which of the proposed six building blocks related to ‘land use’ and climate ambition you want to focus on.
-There are links to the six below.
+Decide which of the six NDC building blocks related to land use, public participation, climate finance and climate ambition you want to focus on.
+There are page links to those six areas below.
 Develop specific requests for the NDC in these areas.

-In some cases, you will be invited to give input at the beginning of the process that will lead to the ‘nationally determined contribution’.
-In other cases, the government or consultants will present a ‘draft’ NDC for consideration.
+Most NDCs are now undergoin revisiion at the national level.
+You may be invited to give input at the beginning of the process.
+In other cases, the government or consultants will present a ‘draft’ NDC for consideration and ask you to respond.
 In either case, it’s important that civil society, indigenous peoples, and community concerns are clearly articulated.
 The linked pages below can help you in discussions of key requests and recommendations.

 Vision for High Ambition